sfcgeorge/gem_clash/README.md

 # Potential Bundler Secondary Source Security Issue

-See my [other repo](https://github.com/sfcgeorge/eve) for a sample app showing this flaw.
+See my [other repo](https://github.com/sfcgeorge/eve) for sample gems that can be used to show this flaw.

 Even if a secondary source is limited to a single gem, Bundler will mistakenly look at all sources for every non limited gem.
 This could pose a security issue depending on how you use secondary sources and where trust is.